flaatpixels/JavaScript30/README.md

 All concepts used to make this was seen in the previous challenges.
 But i've triggered a bit to convert the seconds into chunk of hours minutes and seconds
 #### What i've learned :
 - Convert seconds into hours minutes and seconds

+### Day 13 - 12 Feb 2020 : Fun with webcam
+### Toughts
+I couldn't do it myself.
+This challenge was a little bit tricky for me.
+So i just watched the @wesbos solution and try to get how it works.
+After all, it was a lot easier than what i thought.
+#### What i've learned :
+- How to manipulate canvas pixels
+- How to convert video into canvas image